Renée Geyer: 2009–2023: Renéessance, The Ultimate Collection and Swing

 After signing with Liberation Blue Records, which was owned by Gudinski, Geyer released another album, Renéessance in May 2009.
 It is a collection of newly recorded acoustic versions of previously recorded tracks.
 In June of that year, Geyer was diagnosed with breast cancer and following surgery was told it had been detected early and a full recovery was expected.

 In March 2010 Warner Music Australia released another compilation album, The Ultimate Collection, which is her highest-charting album in New Zealand—peaking at number 21.
 In August 2011 she was fined for careless driving over two incidents in Victoria in 2010 and 2011, where she crashed into parked cars, a tree and a shop front.
 Her lawyer had blamed the crashes on a drug she was taking to treat breast cancer which he said led to a loss of concentration.
 She was fined $500, which was ordered to be paid to the Cancer Council.

 In April 2013 Geyer released her fifteenth and last studio album Swing, which consists of big-band cover versions.
 It peaked at number 22 in Australia.
 Geyer toured the album across 2013.
 In November 2013 the singer was inducted into the Music Victoria Hall of Fame.

 In 2015, Geyer allegedly verbally attacked a receptionist at the Adina Hotel in Haymarket, leaving the receptionist in tears after telling Geyer that she needed to provide vehicle registration to access the car park.
 In January 2017, Geyer was not convicted but was handed a 12-month good behaviour bond.
 In October 2018 proposed recording a new album, "I am playing it by ear, but sometime in the next year, I would like to do something—another new album.
 I have collaborated with people on different things and other projects, but I would like to do something of my own again.
 And I think in the next twelve months it will happen.
 And it probably might be my last one.
 I will probably do something, like a tribute to a blues situation, because I have been so influenced by the blues through my life, and I have never really spoken to that.
 So, I might do something, that has to do with that.
 Some version of a blues record."

 In January 2023 Geyer was admitted to a Geelong hospital for hip surgery.
 It was discovered that she had inoperable lung cancer.
 Renée Geyer died at that hospital from surgical complications on 17 January 2023 at the age of 69.
 A public memorial in her honour was held in April 2023 in St. Kilda, performers included Kevin Borich, Kate Ceberano, Deborah Conway, Paul Kelly and Russell Morris.
-Renee was a resident of St Kilda and lived in a number of rental properties around the area over the years, always identifying as "a Melbourne person at heart".
+Geyer was a resident of St Kilda and lived in a number of rental properties around the area over the years, always identifying as "a Melbourne person at heart".